-After having explored the essential knowledge in the first year, Level 5 takes you to the next level of your development, where you develop specialist knowledge and learning, for example through Securities Analysis and Corporate Finance.
+After having explored the essential knowledge in the first year, Level 5 takes you to the next level of your development, where you develop specialist knowledge and learning.
 You will be asked to perform tasks that require critical thinking and apply this to real-life company examples by learning how to evaluate the performance of these companies given the publicly available information.
 Management modules will concentrate on developing key transferable skills, such as looking into explaining the process of managing the project, evaluating the role of individuals in a company, and how this can be used better to plan a business.
 By the end of this year, students are expected to develop a capacity for independent learning.